1946 completes the 40th year of the Garden and Martha Crone's 14th year as Curator.

 Adoxa moschatellina L., Muskroot, Native

 By the time June came, Martha already had over 3,000 plants in the ground.
 During the Summer months she added another 3,700.
 Of those Summer plants, the following are new to the Garden and we note which ones survived until the 1951 census.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but originally imported from somewhere else.
-"Not native" means the plant has not been found in the wild and not introduced.
+"Not native" means the plant has not been found in the wild in Minnesota but is native elsewhere in North America.
 Updated scientific names are given in [ ].

 The last possible new plant was listed as “50 Wild Strawberry” without specifying the species.
 Both species of Wild Strawberry were listed on the 1951 census, but to this time only the Virginia Wild Strawberry, Fragaria virginiana, had been recorded.
 So it is possible that this is the point at which Fragaria vesca, the Woodland Strawberry, enters the Garden.

-During the Summer a new trail was cut through the wetland, which would be the current Lady’s-slipper Lane of today.
+During the Summer a new trail was cut through the wetland, which may approximate same area as the Lady’s-slipper Lane of today, but not necessarily in the exact place.
+Eloise Butler had side paths leading to certain plantings but not a continuous path through the heart of the wetland and this path may have connected several of her side paths.
+The trail had a corduroy base.
+See the 1947 history for a map of that era showing these wetland trails.
 Martha noted in her report: “A new trail has been constructed through the swamp winding gracefully, along which many plantings of swamp loving plants are being made, such as the Cardinal Flower, Blue Lobelia and many others.”
-(2)
+(3)

 By the time the Garden closed the total count of plants set out in 1946 was 8,343.
 The following plants set out in the Autumn are new to the Garden and we note which ones survived until the 1951 census: